NEWS

 Tell us all we need to know about Masturah Sha’ari and Jeffrey Wandly.

 Two individuals who share a passion for the arts, run an art gallery in Singapore.
-We are artists and also professionals in their own fields — Masturah is an accomplished designer; Jeffrey is a project development and management professional.
+They are artists and also professionals in their own fields— Masturah is an accomplished designer; Jeffrey is a project development and management professional.
 Married to each other for 21 years, they have 3 children: Mariessa (19), Johanns (17) and Miea Sara (12).

 Masturah Sha’ari is the co-founder of Maya Gallery, an art gallery with a focus on heritage, culture and Singapore art.
 An accomplished designer, she has designed numerous publications, including the award-winning “The Mango Tree” and “Leluhur: Singapore’s Kampong Gelam”, winner of the 2021 NUS History Prize.
 She is a recipient of the Certificate of Commendation at the Conqueror Horseman Design & Print Awards (2000).
 Drawing since young, she took part in neighbourhood art competitions and won a few.
 Inspired by experiences through her life journey, she started painting her abstract expressions in acrylic on canvas in 2015; her works have been exhibited in Singapore and Malaysia.